 Comparison group data are included to provide a context for interpreting your institution's statistics.
 If your institution did not define a custom comparison group for this report by July 13, 2018 NCES selected a comparison group for you.
 (In this case, the characteristics used to define the comparison group appears below.)
-The Customize Data Feedback Report functionality on the IPEDS Data Center at this provided link (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.
+The Customize Data Feedback Report functionality on the IPEDS Data Center at this provided link (https://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.

-The custom comparison group chosen by Stony Brook University includes the following 13 institutions:
+The custom comparison group chosen by Stony Brook University includes the following 10 institutions:

-- Indiana University-Bloomington (Richmond, IN) - ▶ Purdue University-Main Campus (West Lafayette, IN) - Rutgers University-New Brunswick (New Brunswick, NJ) - ▶ University at Buffalo (Buffalo, NY) - ▶ University of Arizona (Tucson, AZ) - ▶ University of Connecticut (Storrs, CT) - ▶ University of Iowa (Iowa City, IA) - ▶ University of Kansas (Lawrence, KS) - ▶ University of Maryland-College Park (College Park, MD) - ▶ University of Massachusetts-Amherst (Amherst, MA) - ▶ University of Missouri-Columbia (Columbia, MO)
+- ▶ Indiana University-Bloomington (Richmond, IN) - ▶ Purdue University-Main Campus (West Lafayette, IN) - Rutgers University-New Brunswick (New Brunswick, NJ) - ▶ University at Buffalo (Buffalo, NY) - ▶ University of Arizona (Tucson, AZ) - ▶ University of Kansas (Lawrence, KS) - ▶ University of Maryland-College Park (College Park, MD) - ▶ University of Missouri-Columbia (Columbia, MO)

-1) Admissions (only for non-open-admissions schools)
+1) Admissions (only for non-onen-admissions schools)

-- ▶ University of Oregon (Eugene, OR) - ▶ University of Utah (Salt Lake City, UT)
+- ▶ University of Oregon (Eugene, OR) - ▶ University of Pittsburgh-Pittsburgh Campus (Pittsburgh, PA)